sahilmalhotra0510/io/active.md

 <!-- [CMD - Build IO .json files from EPA API for all 50 states](/io/charts/) - Honglin (next week)--><!-- Zhu -->

 <!--
-Hi,
+Hi, thanks for registering with our ModelEarth team!

-We're meeting on Sunday at 11PM EST, and again on Monday and Thursday at Noon EST. https://model.earth/io/coders
+We're meeting on Sunday at 11PM EDT, and again on Thursday at Noon EDT.

-I'm enthused to hear you have React, Javascript and D3 experience.
-Most of our team members are Python focused.

-I'll send more info about React projects.
-Do you have a favorite app for viewing images and video?
+The meetup link is always the same: https://model.earth/io/coders

+Please let me know if Sunday works for you, and let me know which of the following you are interested in: Javascript, React, D3, Leaflet, Python, Forecasting with ML

-Here's our active projects:
+Here are our active projects:
 https://model.earth/io

-Here's a cmd for pulling down our 4 main repos: https://model.earth/localsite/start/steps
+Here's a cmd for pulling down our main repos: https://model.earth/localsite/start/steps

+Please make a fork of data-pipeline and data-commons before pulling down.

+Looking forward to working with you!
+Let me know if you need a welcome letter for the OPT program.